dfinity/interface-spec/spec/index.md

 State transitions may be instantaneous and not always externally visible.
 For example, the state of a request may move from `received` via `processing` to `replied` in one go.
 Similarly, the IC may not implement the `done` state at all, and keep calls in state `replied`/`rejected` until they are pruned.

-All gray states are *not* explicitly represented in the state of the IC, and are indistinguishable from “call does not exist”.
+All gray states are *not* explicitly represented in the state of the IC, and are indistinguishable from "call does not exist".

 The characteristic property of the `received` state is that the call has made it past the (potentially malicious) endpoint *into the state of the IC*.
 It is now pointless (but harmless) to submit the (identical) call again.
 Before reaching that state, submitting the identical call to further nodes might be a useful safeguard against a malicious or misbehaving node.